 The Electrical System

-The electrical system provides the voltage necessary to operate the many electrical components on the vehicle such as the vehicle’s lighting system.
+The electrical system provides the voltage necessary to operate the many electrical components on the vehicle, such as the vehicle’s lighting system.
 The main source of power for the electrical system is the battery.
 The electrical system also includes the starting system and the charging system.

 The Exhaust System

 The exhaust system moves the burnt exhaust fumes safely and quietly away from the passenger compartment.
-The exhaust system consists of a series of pipes that interconnect and direct the burned gases to the tailpipe at the rear of the vehicle.
-This system also provides some emission control by means of the catalytic converter where any unburned gases leaving the engine are burned before leaving the exhaust system.
+The exhaust system consists of a series of pipes that interconnect and direct the burned gasses to the tailpipe at the rear of the vehicle.
+This system also provides some emission control by means of the catalytic converter where any unburned gasses leaving the engine are burned before leaving the exhaust system.

 The Drive Train